 J. Powell Brown.
 Mr. Powell Brown was named Chief Executive Officer in July 2009.
 He has been our President since January 2007 and was appointed to be a director in October 2007.
 Prior to 2007, he had served as one of our Regional Executive Vice Presidents since 2002.
 Mr. Powell Brown was previously responsible for overseeing certain of our wholesale brokerage operations as well as the public entity business of certain of our subsidiaries located in Florida, Georgia, Illinois, Indiana, New Jersey, North Carolina, Oklahoma, Pennsylvania, Texas, Virginia and Washington, and was also responsible for our Service Division operations and for Florida Intracoastal Underwriters, a subsidiary that administers a specialty program offering insurance coverage for Florida condominium properties.
 From 1998 to 2003, Mr. Powell Brown served as profit center leader of our Orlando, Florida retail office.
 Prior to that, Mr. Powell Brown served as an account executive and then as Marketing Manager in our Daytona Beach, Florida retail office from 1995 to 1998.
 Mr. Powell Brown has served on the Board of Directors of RockTenn Company, a publicly-held company, since January 2010.
-He previously served on the Board of Directors of the SunTrust Bank/Central Florida, as Vice Chairman of Finance for the Board of Governors of the Orlando Regional Chamber of Commerce, and as a member of the Board of Directors of Junior Achievement of Central Florida, and the Bolles School Board of Visitors.
-He also serves on the Board of Directors of the Board of Company and current position as President and Chief Executive Officer are among the qualities considered in connection with his nomination for reelection to the Board.
-As previously disclosed, in January 2012 he commenced a temporary leave of absence for health reasons.
-Prior to the commencement of this leave, the Nominating/Corporate Governance Committee recommended, and the Board approved, his nomination for relection to the Board at the Annual Meeting of Shareholders.
-He is expected to resume act
+He previously served on the Board of Directors of Junior Achievement of Central Florida, and the Bolles School Board of Visitors.
+He also serves on the Board of Directors of the Board of Directors of Junior Achievement of Central Florida, and the Bolles School Board of Visitors.
+He also serves on the Board of Directors of the Board of Directors of our Company and current position as President and Chief Executive Officer are among the qualities considered in connection with his nomination for re-election to the Board.

 Bradley Currey, Jr. Mr. Currey served as Chief Executive Officer of RockTenn Company, a publicly-held manufacturer of packaging and recycled paperboard products, from 1989 to 1999 and as Chairman of the Board of RockTenn Company from 1993 to 2000, when he retired.
 He also previously served as President (1978-1995) and Chief Operating Officer (1978-1989) of RockTenn Company.
 From 1953 until 1976, Mr. Currey was employed by Trust Company of Georgia, a publicly-held commercial bank and bank holding company, where he served as Chief Financial Officer and was a member of the Board of Directors from 1972-1976.
 Mr. Currey previously served as a member of the Board of Directors and Executive Committee of RockTenn Company, and is currently Director Emeritus of Genuine Parts Company, a publicly-traded company, and a member of the Board of Directors of Fresh Frozen Foods, Inc. Mr. Currey is Trustee Emeritus and a past Chairman of the Board of Trustees of Emory University.
-He is a Trustee Emeritus and past Chairman of the Board of the Woodruff Arts Center in Atlanta, Georgia.
+He is a Trustee Emeritus and past Chairman of the Board of The Woodruff Arts Center in Atlanta, Georgia.
 He is also a past Chairman of the Federal Reserve Bank of Atlanta and the Metro Atlanta Chamber of Commerce.
 He previously chaired our Nominating/Corporate Governance Committee, on which he continues to serve as a member, and is a member of our Audit Committee and our Acquisition Committee.
-Mr. Currey's business experience, proven leadership abilities, financial accounting and management expertise, as well as contributions in his years of service as Chairman of the Nominating/Corporate Governance Committee and as our past Lead Director, were all considered in connection with his nomination for re-election to the Board.
+Mr. Currey's business experience, proven leadership abilities, financial accounting and management expertise, as well as contributions in his years of service as Chairman of the Board.